Improving Weight Loss Outcomes of Black Women Using a Culturally-Relevant Stress-Management Enhanced Behavioral Weight Loss Intervention

 The purpose of this study is to test the effects on weight of an evidence-based behavioral weight loss program enhanced with culturally targeted stress management strategies compared to the evidence-based weight loss program alone among adult black females with obesity and elevated stress levels.
 Participants will be randomized to receive either a behavioral weight loss intervention with a focus on stress management or the weight loss intervention alone for 26 sessions.

 Conduct a randomized, controlled trial to determine the effects on body weight of a culturally-targeted, stress-management enhanced BWL intervention (BWL-Stress) compared to a standard BWL intervention alone (BWL-Alone) among adult black females with obesity and elevated stress Evaluate the effects of the stress-management enhanced BWL intervention on psychological stress as measured by a validated survey instrument and a stress biomarker.
 Using a multiple mediation model, determine whether the relationship between the stress-management enhanced BWL intervention and weight change is mediated by perceived stress, energy intake, and physical activity.

-Pregnant or are planning to become pregnant in the next year
+- Pregnant or are planning to become pregnant in the next year

-Known major medical or psychological condition known to influence body weight loss (e.g., medicated or poorly controlled diabetes (fasting blood glucose > 126 mg/dL), cardiovascular event in the preceding 12 months, history of gastric bypass surgery, bariatric surgery, or eating disorder)
+- Known major medical or psychological condition known to influence body weight loss (e.g., medicated or poorly controlled diabetes (fasting blood glucose > 126 mg/dL), cardiovascular event in the preceding 12 months, history of gastric bypass surgery, bariatric surgery, or eating disorder)

-History of psychiatric hospitalization in past 2 years
+- History of psychiatric hospitalization in past 2 years

-History of substance abuse or eating disorder
+- History of substance abuse or eating disorder

-Any condition for which a medical professional has suggested diet modification, physical activity, and/or weight reduction would be contraindicated.
+- Any condition for which a medical professional has suggested diet modification, physical activity, and/or weight reduction would be contraindicated.